meshcloud/meshcloud-docs/docs/meshstack.identity-federation.md

 title: Identity and Access Management
 ---

-One of meshStacks main features is to provide single identities across multiple cloud and container platforms.
-Therefore, meshStack contains a full-featured **Identity Broker** (meshIdB) which consumes identities from company directories and adds authorization information for the specific cloud platforms.
+meshStack supports a central Identity Provider architecture across multiple cloud and container platforms.
+Therefore, meshStack contains a full-featured Identity Broker (meshIdB) which consumes identities from company directories and adds authorization information for the specific cloud platforms.

 Identity Federation enables enterprises to integrate corporate SSO systems at a single point (the **mesh Identity Broker**). meshStack then uses it's desired-state replication to ensure correct configuration of identity and authorization information into all connected **meshPlatforms**.
 The diagram below depicts the principal components involved.